qiquanlu/my-notes/docs/graph/topological-sort.md

 ---
 sidebarDepth: 3
 ---
-# Template
+# Topological Sort

-::: tip What problems can solve?
+::: tip What problems can topological sort algrithm solve?
 Topological sort solves dependency problem.

-Topological sorting for Directed Acyclic Graph (DAG) is a linear ordering of vertices such that for every directed edge uv, vertex u comes before v in the ordering.
+Topological sorting for Directed Acyclic Graph (<b>DAG</b>) is a linear ordering of vertices such that for every directed edge uv, vertex u comes before v in the ordering.
 :::

 ::: warning Limitations